FRRitsma/web-gpu-blog/README.md

 (After model has been downloaded and converted to .onnx file)

 1. Activate virtual environment
-2. Run `uvicorn main:app` to start the fastapi
+2. Run `uvicorn main:app` to serve fastapi
 3. Run `test.html`, this should open your default browser
 4. Click "Choose File" and open an image file.
 Images are included in test_images
 5. Click "Run Inference" and await the results